 This is one of the best healthcare jobs, but one of the most demanding, which is why it lands at number 8.

 They also assist with monitoring patient health by advising physicians and other health care providers on the selection, interactions, recommended uses, suggested dosages and potential side effects of medications.

 They have a higher level of education needed and higher stress levels than many of these other jobs on the list.

 The time it takes is longer and the tests you must take are more daunting.
 You need to remember a ton of things to ensure that patients don't die.
 So inherently there are more risks, and more stress.

 Since many pharmacists are self-employed, they must take on administrative and management tasks along with their pharmacist duties, which adds to the stress.

 Another thing that adds to a lower position is their slow 3% growth.
 They have a ton of jobs, but not many more are projected to open up into 2024.

-Making it on our best healthcare jobs list at number 7 is Optometrist.
-An optometrist provides primary medical and health care for the eyes.
+An Optometrist provides primary medical and health care for the eyes.
 They diagnose and treat eye injuries and diseases, and can also pinpoint systemic problems (like diabetes) causing eye disorders that require treatment by other specialists.

 They make great money too.
-At about $102,000 per year, they are one of the highest paid on this list, but that comes with more schooling and more responsibility.
+Optometrists typically earn $102,000 per year, they are one of the highest paid on this list, but that comes with more schooling and more responsibility.

 This job is growing much faster than other jobs at 27%, on average and has a good job outlook through 2024.

 Since these offices are set up as a comfortable environment for patients and workers, an optometrist works in clean, well-lit, attractively furnished surroundings.

 They typically need a Bachelor's degree, but if you want to be a lab technician you will only need an Associate degree.
 But because you don't have very advanced education, you are limited in your responsibilities and pay.

 This job is good if you want autonomy and a quiet atmosphere, because outside of collecting samples, you will spend more time away from patients than with them.
 It's also a great healthcare job if you like doing lab work and experimenting.